Programme info

 The course is organised in 8 sessions of 2 hours between mid-April and mid-May, spread out over various sessions per week (on average 2 or 3 sessions per week on different days).
 Attendance in class is mandatory to allow for interaction, debate and group work.
 All sessions are organised in Antwerp (Stadscampus).

 Students of the micro-credential course will participate in the same session as students of the Advanced Master programmes in Development Studies of the Institute of Development Policy.
-This group consists of a group of of about 5 to 10 predominantly international students.
+This group consists of a group of about 5 to 10 predominantly international students.